brbsix/subsystem/README.rst

 Usage
 =====

-From the command line, run ``subsystem --help`` to display available options and downloaders. ``subsystem11 will use ``ss`` by default if possible, but will detect and use whatever is available.
+From the command line, run ``subsystem --help`` to display available options and downloaders. ``subsystem`` will use ``ss`` by default if possible, otherwise it will detect and use whatever is available.

 To download subtitles for files: